pnwarner/pbn-bot/README.md

 - **Failed to fetch game list**:

   - This error appears when using the `GAME_LIST_INTERVAL_ENABLED=true` setting and indicates a network issue preventing the bot from reaching the game's API.
 Check your firewall and internet connection.

+## Known Issues

+- **Discord Webhook Timeouts:**

+  - Occasionally, a request to post a message to Discord may time out.
+When this happens, the bot fails to receive the unique `message ID` for the update it just sent.

+  - Because the bot doesn't have the message ID, it cannot automatically delete the message later (e.g., when a player logs out or a game ends).

+  - This can result in "orphaned" status messages remaining in the Discord channel.
+These messages must be manually removed.

 ## Contributing